China cracks down on VPN sellers over Alibaba

 China has been cracking down on VPNs, including ordering Apple to remove all VPN apps on its Chinese store and investigating social media sites like WeChat and Weibo.
 The nation passed a law that will require tech companies to remove VPNs by early 2018.

-Alibaba did not respond to requests for comment.
-It is unclear when Alibaba will have to remove the VPN vendors.
+Alibaba didn't respond to requests for comment.
+It's unclear when Alibaba will have to remove the VPN vendors.

 Discuss: China cracks down on VPN sellers over Alibaba